Panmoni/yapbay/README.md

 ### Previous Versions

 - The 2024 version of yapbay is in the yapbay-2024 branch of this repo.
-- Here are the 2024 contracts: [https://github.com/Panmoni/yapbay-contracts](https://github.com/Panmoni/yapbay-contracts)
+- Here are the 2024 Solidity contracts: [https://github.com/Panmoni/yapbay-contracts](https://github.com/Panmoni/yapbay-contracts)

 ## YapBay Background